0BAB1/HOLY_CORE_COURSE/tutorial.md

 ## 11 : The come back of ```JALR```

-Before moving on to the "partial" memory operation that we yet have to implement, let's get rid of the final operation to have a complete processor (that only works on word aligned memory accesses) : ```jalr```.
+Before moving on to the "partial" memory operations that we yet have to implement, let's get rid of the final operation to have a complete processor (that only works on word aligned memory accesses) : ```jalr```.

 Here is what ```jalr``` looks like :